Coming Into the Prairie

-But what a picture it must have been, in its season.
+Oh, the prairie had its seasons, and what a picture it must have been, in its season.
 Madson's listing of the species that occupied this rarest of American biomes suggests something of the richness that was lost.
 Among the grasses, the big bluestem, of course, as well as the Indian grass and slough grass.
-Among the forbs (nonwoody nongrasses) the compass plant, rattlesnake master, blazing star, yellow star grass, black samson, bottle gentian.
+Among the forbs (non-woody non-grass plants) the compass plant, rattlesnake master, blazing star, yellow star grass, black samson, bottle gentian.
 Wild legumes such as leadplant and wild indigo.

 And flowers.
-Many a good writer has made himself irritating trying to match the prairie—in bloom from snowmelt through autumn—in eloquence.
-Again the names suggest something of their diversity: prairie cat's-foot; bird's-foot violets; false dandelion; Indian paintbrush; spiderwort; Turk's-cap lilies; horsemint; wild orchids.
+Many a good writer has made himself irritating trying to match the prairie (which blooms from snowmelt through autumn) in eloquence.
+Again, the names suggest something of their diversity—prairie cat's-foot, bird's-foot violets, false dandelion, Indian paintbrush, spiderwort, Turk's-cap lilies, horsemint, wild orchids.
 Madson lists and describes dozens more that made up the "grandmother's quilt" that was the prairie in bloom.

-Still, for all his skill at rhapsody (and Madson can write very prettily about nature, something he has been doing for some years now) the most engrossing pages of his books are those in which he describes the science of that environment—the structural engineering of grasses, for example, or soil chemistry.
+Still, for all his skill at rhapsody (and Madson can write very prettily about nature, something he has been doing for some years now) the most engrossing pages of his books are those in which he describes the science of that environment, from the structural engineering of grasses to soil chemistry.

-In explaining why it was that tallgrass prairie, once established, seemed virtually invulnerable to encroachment by trees, Madson notes that 97 percent of the water that falls on a mature big bluestem prairie never reaches the ground, dial a tree seedling foolish enough to sprout in such hostile territory will receive a scant 1 percent of the sunlight falling on it on a bright day because of the shadowing grasses, that its roots will have to contend with a grass sod that contains as many as 13 miles of rootlets and root hairs in a chunk the size of a washtub.
+In explaining why it was that tallgrass prairie, once established, seemed virtually invulnerable to encroachment by trees, Madson notes that 97 percent of the water that falls on a mature big bluestem prairie never reaches the ground, that a tree seedling foolish enough to sprout in such hostile territory will receive a scant one percent of the sunlight falling on it on a bright day because of the shadowing grasses and that its roots will have to contend with a grass sod that contains as many as 13 miles of rootlets and root hairs in a chunk the size of a washtub.

 Often the complexity of the prairie ecosystem was not much appreciated, for it required an eye trained for subtlety rather than the more accessible wonders of the forest or mountainside.
-Typically, the most wondrous aspect of the system —the soil —seems the most mundane.
+Typically, the most wondrous aspect of the system—the soil—seems the most mundane.
 Madson does us the favor of reminding us how unmundane prairie soil is, or was.
 "The energies of our other black fuels, coal and oil," he writes, "are rather modest, short-term sources of power when compared to the great black loams of the American midlands."
-Minerals delivered by glacial express, plant remnants, all acted upon by the weather and the microbes that facilitate the cycle of growth and decay (one gram of prairie loam is estimated to contain as many as 2 million protozoans and another 58 million bacteria), produced it.
+The raw materials of such soils were the minerals delivered by glacial express and plant remnants, but the real magic of creation was biological rather than geologic.
+Microbes facilitated the cycle of growth and decay left a single gram of prairie loam enriched with as many as 2 million protozoans and another 58 million bacteria.